onera/MOLA/doc/src/index.rst

 Current documentation version is: |version|.

-.. todo:: Make a link to Treelab documentation

 Please note the `GitLab page <https://gitlab.onera.net/numerics/mola>`_ of MOLA and its associated `Issues <https://gitlab.onera.net/numerics/mola/-/issues>`_ section where you can make suggestions or report bugs.